Youm-e-Takbeer Observed With National Zeal In Multan - UrduPoint

 Youm-e-Takbeer Observed With National Zeal In Multan

-MULTAN, (UrduPoint / Pakistan Point News - 28th May, 2022 ) :Youm-e-Takbeer was observed here on Saturday with national zeal and fervour to commemorate the historic nuclear tests at Chaghi in 1998.
+MULTAN, (UrduPoint / Pakistan Point News - 29th May, 2022 ) :Youm-e-Takbeer was observed here with national zeal and fervour to commemorate the historic nuclear tests at Chaghi in 1998.

-To better appreciate the significance of Youm-e-Takbeer, the day was celebrated with small and large number of ceremonies in different nooks and corners of the city.
+To better appreciate the significance of Youm-e-Takbeer, the day was celebrated with small and large number of ceremonies in different nooks and corners of the city the other day.

-It was presided over by Prof. Muhammad Yasir Tahir, Prof Hameed Raza Siddiqui, educationist Abid Imam Shah.
-While religious scholar Allama Abdul Majid Wattoo, Social Leader Hafiz Moin Khalid, Rasheed Abbas Khan and President YPO Naeem Iqbal Naeem spoke to ceremony's participants hailing from different walks of life among large number of students of the private college amassed to attend the event.
+It was presided over by Prof. Muhammad Yasir Tahir, Professor Hameed Raza Siddiqui, Educationist Abid Imam Shah.
+While religious Scholar Allama Abdul Majid Wattoo, Social Leader Hafiz Moin Khalid, Rasheed Abbas Khan and President YPO Naeem Iqbal Naeem spoke to ceremony's participants hailing from different walks of life among large number of students of the private college amassed to attend the event.

 Regional Project Manager of private group of colleges Adil Farooq, Vice Principal Prof. Imtiaz, Prof. Usman Altaf, Prof. Mahmood Hussain Dogar and others were also present in the event.